Air Canada: Air Canada Rouge

-Launched in December 2012, Air Canada Rouge is a low-cost subsidiary of Air Canada.
+Launched in December 2012, Air Canada Rouge is a subsidiary of Air Canada.
 Air Canada Rouge serves predominantly leisure destinations in Europe, the Caribbean, South America, Central America, Mexico and the United States using Airbus A319, Airbus A320, and Airbus A321.
+Air Canada Rouge's former routes to Asia, Europe, and South America were cancelled after the retirement of its Boeing 767-300ER aircraft.

 Air Canada Vacations

 Air Canada Vacations is Air Canada's tour operator.
 All packages include accommodation, Aeroplan Miles and roundtrip airfare aboard Air Canada and/or its Star Alliance partners.

 Air Canada Vacations offers Executive Class service on select flights, nonstop flights from major Canadian cities and daily flights to many destinations.

 Aeroplan

 Aeroplan is Air Canada's loyalty marketing program operated by Groupe Aeroplan Inc., which was spun off from Air Canada in 2005.
-However, as of 26 November 2018, Air Canada has signed a definitive agreement to re-purchase Aeroplan from Aimia Inc. Air Canada completed the purchase in January 2019.
+Air Canada re-purchased Aeroplan from Aimia Inc in January 2019.

 Former subsidiaries

 Air Canada Jazz

 In 2001, Air Canada consolidated its wholly owned regional carriers Air BC, Air Nova, Air Ontario, and Canadian Regional Airlines into Air Canada Regional Incorporated.
 Several of these air carriers had previously operated as an "Air Canada Connector".
 In 2002, the consolidation was completed with the creation of a new brand, Air Canada Jazz.
 Air Canada Jazz was spun off in November 2006.
 ACE Aviation Holdings is no longer a shareholder of Jazz Aviation LP, making it an independent company.
 Air Canada Jazz was the brand name of Air Canada's main regional product from 2002 to 2011.
 As of June 2011, the Air Canada Jazz brand is no longer being marketed as all regional operators adopted the Air Canada Express name.
 Jazz Aviation is the largest of these affiliates, operating 125 aircraft on behalf of Air Canada.